-Leather is in fashion and lots sewing enthusiasts want to make their own purses, bags, wallets, jackets etc. Working with leather can be frustrating if you don’t know what you are doing.
+Leather is in fashion, and lots sewing enthusiasts want to make their own purses, bags, wallets, jackets, etc. Working with leather can be frustrating if you don’t know what you are doing.
 So here a few tips and tricks that will hopefully make the process of sewing leather a fun and much more pain-free process.

 - Watch out for imperfections: Before you start cutting out your patterns, examine the leather for imperfections.
 If you cut out your pattern and later discover that there are scars or even a hole in the leather, you might not have any leather left to make a new cut.

-- Leather and pins are not friends: If you work with normal fabrics, you might be used to doing a lot of pinning.
+- Leather and pins are not friends: If you work with regular fabrics, you might be used to doing a lot of pinning.
 But when working with leather, pinning is a no go.
 Pins make permanent holes in the leather.
 Instead of pins, use clips (hair clips, paper clips, binder clip) and invincible tape.

 - Leather can stick to the presser foot or throat plates of your machine.
 Use Teflon foot, a walking foot or roller foot when working on leather.

-I am sure there are a lot more tips out there for sewing leather and we will love to hear about it.
+I am sure there are a lot more tips out there for sewing leather, and we will love to hear about it.
 Leave your tips in our comments sections below.

 Can I sew leather with my home sewing machine?

 This is a question that gets asked by a lot of people.
 The answer depends on the thickness of leather you are working with.
-Your residential sewing machine can sew real or faux leather of about 3oz (1mm to 1.2mm) thick as long as you use the correct needles, presser feet, threads and do not make very thick seams.
+Your domestic sewing machine can sew real or faux leather of about 3oz (1mm to 1.2mm) thick as long as you use the correct needles, presser feet, threads and do not make very thick seams.

 For much thicker leather, you might need an industrial sewing machine to complete the project.
 An industrial machine is recommended only if you sew as a source of income or you sew leather on a regular basis.
-Otherwise, if your thick leather project is a one-off or a once in a while project, then your best option might be to hand sew the leather.
+Otherwise, if your thick leather project is a one-off or a once in a while project, then your best option might be to hand-sew the leather.